Jean-Jacques Dessalines: Economic policies

 Dessalines enforced a harsh regimen of plantation labor, described by the historian Michel-Rolph Trouillot as caporalisme agraire (agrarian militarism).
-As had Toussaint Louverture, Dessalines demanded that all blacks work either as soldiers to defend the nation or as laborers on the plantations, in order to raise commodity crops for export and to help sustain the nation.
-His forces were strict in enforcing this, to the extent that some blacks felt as if they were again enslaved.

-Dessalines also believed in the tight regulation of foreign trade, which was essential for Haiti's sugar and coffee-based export economy.
-Like Toussaint Louverture, Dessalines encouraged merchants from Britain and the United States over those from France.
-For his administration, Dessalines needed literate and educated officials and managers.
-He placed in these positions well-educated Haitians, who were disproportionately from the light-skinned elite, as gens de couleur were most likely to have been educated.
+Like Louverture before him, Dessalines demanded that all blacks work either as soldiers to defend the nation or as laborers on the plantations, in order to continue production of the cash crops that had been the foundation of the colonial economy.
+His forces were strict in enforcing this policy, to the extent that some blacks felt as if they were again enslaved.
+Dessalines also believed in the tight regulation of foreign trade, encouraging merchants from Britain and the United States rather than France.
+Dessalines needed literate and educated officials and managers for his administration, so most of those positions went to the light-skinned elite gens de couleur libres who had been formally educated by their white plantion owner families.